winngwephyo9/TestingNote/README.md

     if (intersects.length > 0) {
         let intersectTarget = intersects[0].object;
-        // Traverse up to find the most logical "selectable" root object (often the Group loaded by OBJLoader). while (intersectTarget.parent && intersectTarget.parent !== scene) {
+        while (intersectTarget.parent && intersectTarget.parent !== scene) {
-            // Heuristic: if a parent is a Group and has a name, or if it's a direct child of the scene,
-            // it's a good candidate for the "root" of the selection. if (intersectTarget.parent.type === 'Group' && intersectTarget.parent.name) {
+            if (intersectTarget.parent.type === 'Group' && intersectTarget.parent.name) {
                 intersectTarget = intersectTarget.parent;
                 break;
             }
             if (intersectTarget.parent === scene && (intersectTarget.name || intersectTarget.type === 'Group')) {
-                 // If the direct child of the scene is a group or has a name, use it. break;
+                break;
             }
-             // If the object itself has a name and no named group parent, select it directly. if (intersectTarget.name && (!intersectTarget.parent.name || intersectTarget.parent === scene)) {
+            if (intersectTarget.name && (!intersectTarget.parent.name || intersectTarget.parent === scene)) {
                 break;
             }